-The Strategy design pattern can be used to create generalized sorting functions.
-The sorting function can be called with an additional parameter.
-This parameter is a class that understands how to extract and compare the key values for records to be sorted.
+The Strategy design pattern will be discussed further in Chapter 7.
+There, a sorting function is given a class (called a comparator) that understands how to extract and compare the key values for records to be sorted.
 In this way, the sorting function does not need to know any details of how its record type is implemented.